-8VAC20-781-590.
+8VAC20-781-580.
 First aid and emergency supplies.

 - A. The center shall have a minimum of one working flashlight that does not require electricity on each floor of each building that is used by children.

 - B. The center shall have a minimum of one working radio that does not require electricity in each building used by children and any primitive camp location without a building.

 - C. The center shall have first aid supplies on each floor of the building, accessible from outdoor play areas, while on field trips, in vehicles when transporting children, and wherever children are in care.
 The first aid supplies shall be readily accessible to staff, inaccessible to children, and include the following:

 - 1. An ice pack or instant cold pack;

-- 2. Scissors;
+- 2. A pair of scissors;

-- 3. Tweezers:
+- 3. A pair of tweezers;

-- 4. Gauze pads;
+- 1657 4.
+Gauze pads;

-- 5. Adhesive tape;
+- 1658 5.
+Adhesive tape;

 - 6. Adhesive bandages, assorted sizes;

 - 7. An antiseptic cleansing solution or pads;

-- 8. Operable digital thermometer;
+- 1661 8.
+An operable digital thermometer;

 - 9. A minimum of two triangular bandages;

-- 10. Single use gloves such as surgical or examination gloves; and
+- 1663 10.
+Single use gloves such as surgical or examination gloves; and

-11. A first aid instructional manual.
+- 1664 11.
+A first aid instructional manual.

-8VAC20-781-600.
+8VAC20-781-590.
 Emergency preparedness and response plan.